Cardamom Capsules Green

-The grains of cardamom capsules contain an essential oil, which has a sweet, spicy-hot aroma.
-They exude a fragrance of lemon, eucalyptus, sandalwood, rose and honey.
-This composition and diversity makes it something very special.
+The grains of cardamom capsules contain essential oil, which has a sweet, spicy-hot aroma.
+In addition, they exude a fragrance of lemon, eucalyptus, sandalwood, rose, and honey.
+This composition and diversity make it something extraordinary.
 Not only in Indian but also Arabic and Asian cuisine, has cardamom been used as a seasoning for centuries.
 Its popularity continues to increase in our region because it offers such a wealth of taste.

 Cardamom in the Kitchen

 In India and Pakistan, they season their rice with cardamom pods.
 For this, some pods are put into the rice water and boiled.
 Flavored cardamom rice goes well with curry dishes.
 In Vietnam, it is an ingredient in PHO, a noodle soup with beef or poultry.
 Cardamom also goes well with fruit salads, chicory fish marinades, and rice pudding.
 Cardamom is also very good at intense seasoning foods such as venison.

 In Spice Mixtures

-It is a popular ingredient found in spice blends such as Curry, Masala, African Rub, Baharat, Berbere, Lamb Tagine, Melange Tahitienne, Pain d'épice, Raz el Hanout and many more.
-In Europe, we use it to bake gingerbread and speculaas cookies.
-While they in Arab countries use it in Mahallebi, a milk pudding with cardamom.
+It is a popular ingredient found in spice blends such as Curry ,Tahiti spice blend, Masalas, Berbere, Baharat, Lamb Tajine, African Rub, Gingerbread Spice mix, Ras el Hanout and many more.
+In Europe, we use it for baking gingerbread and cookies.
+In comparison, Arab countries use it in Mahallebi, a milk pudding with cardamom.